spacetelescope/jwst/docs/jwst/adaptive_trace_model/arguments.rst

 ``--slope_limit`` (float, default=0.1)
   Slope limit for using splines in oversample.
-This parameter is used to distinguish between bright, compact sources and faint diffuse sources for oversampling purposes.
+This parameter is used to distinguish between bright, compact sources and faint, diffuse sources for oversampling purposes.
   For compact sources (high slope), the spline models are used in the interpolation.
   For diffuse sources (low slope), a linear interpolation is used.
 Set the slope limit to lower values to use the spline model for fainter sources.
 If set to zero, the spline model will always be used.

 ``--psf_optimal`` boolean(default=False)
-  Model the target as a simple point source.
   If set to True, the values for ``fit_threshold`` and ``slope_limit`` are ignored and the spline models are fit and used for all data.
-In this case, residual differences from the spline model are not interpolated and added to the spline fits.
+Also, residual differences from the spline model are not interpolated and added to the spline fits.
 This option is generally only appropriate for simple, isolated point sources.